adnanshatil/WeatherApp/README.md

 ```
   $ java -jar app-0.0.1-SNAPSHOT.jar
 ```
 VI.
-Maybe wait for 1 minutes once it is started and go to this link- [http://localhost:9090/getLog](http://localhost:9090/getLog)
+Maybe wait for 1 minute (approximately) once it is started and go to this link- [http://localhost:9090/getLog](http://localhost:9090/getLog)

 ### Background